 "Clearing System" the National Securities Clearing Corporation ("NSCC") or any other clearing system approved by the Directors.

+"Country docum Supplement" in cert

-"Country Supplement" document, as may be distributed separately or as part of this Prospectus in certain jurisdictions, that contains important information about the offer of the Sub-Funds in such jurisdictions as required by local laws.
+document, as may be distributed separately or as part of this Prospectus in certain jurisdictions, that contains important information about the offer of the Sub-Funds in such jurisdictions as required by local laws.